cptleo92/JSBilliards/readme.md

 ## Upcoming Features
 * Choices between 8-ball and 9-ball game modes
-* "Pool with Power" - special game mode where each player starts with a "power" that they may use once during the game.
+* "Pool with Powers" - special game mode where each player starts with a "power" that they may use once during the game.
 Powers will include:
   * Teleport Ball: the first ball that the cue ball comes into contact with will be removed and placed at a random location on the table.
 The cue ball will continue moving as if the ball was never there.
   * Blunt Tip: on your opponent's next shot, their spin will be completely random.
   * Free Scratch: you are allowed a scratch on this turn.
 But if the cue ball ends up in a pocket, your opponent gets ball in hand anyway.